Skip to content

 Entry requirements

-• Completion of a Bachelor of Arts degree from the University of Southern Queensland or other equivalent bachelor's degree with a major relevant to the discipline stream from a recognised university, with a minimum Grade Point Average (GPA) of 5.0.
+• Completion of a Bachelor of Arts or Bachelors of Communication and Creative Industries degree from the University of Southern Queensland, or other equivalent bachelor's degree, with a major relevant to the discipline stream from a recognised university, with a minimum Grade Point Average (GPA) of 5.0.
+Applicants with a grade close to 5.0 may be considered with confirmed supervisor support.

 Fees and scholarships

-The Federal Government contributes to the cost of your course and you need to pay a student contribution.
+The Federal Government contributes to the cost of your degree, and you need to pay a student contribution.

 You may not have to pay your course (subject) fees upfront.
-HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.
-Find out if you are eligible for HECS-HELP or FEE-HELP.
+HECS-HELP is a government loan scheme that allows you to defer payment until your income reaches a certain threshold.
+Find out if you are eligible for HECS-HELP.

-You may also be eligible to receive financial support from Centrelink.
+You may also be eligible to receive financial support from Services Australia.

 How to apply